BenBean18/RadioNotes/amplifier/notes_RFamps.md

 And those are the 3 most common BJT amplifier types, all of which I'm using now!

+Note: when I built this I changed the 1.5k on the first base to a 2.2k, the 660 on the second collector to a 330 (made from 3 parallel 1Ks), and the 3.3k to bias the transistor to a 10k
 ![yippee!](image-25.png)

 Also just a bit more reflection: the old version didn't work probably because of the transistors being too slow/Miller capacitance/something.
 So we'll fix that with a cascode (inverting voltage gain is minimal I think although not fully convinced by my simulation but we'll see).
 But the cascode has a high output impedance so it can't drive the MOSFET easily, it'll get loaded down I think.
 So we'll add a common collector to act as a voltage follower which has very low output impedance.